abaer123/Racing-Repository/Courses/Workshops/Project_Management/4_Pipeline_Automation.md

 9. Remove the placeholder code so that we have an empty file

-# Step 2: AutoDevOps CI/CD
+# Step 2: Auto DevOps CI/CD

 1. While you are still in the pipeline editor with an empty configuration file, we just need to add the line below: